 I fell asleep, but after just a few minutes of drifting thoughts, a tear started to trickle down my cheek.
 A lump swelled up in my throat and my heart was pumping so much, I woke suddenly with a kind of gasp.

 Sandy looked my way and was worried and confused at me being so upset 'what's the problem my love"?

 I sat up, turned to her and feeling really choked and anxious, I explained "I'm so sorry.
 Don't know why, but I drifted back half my life just then - to myself at 30.
 I just so, so wanted to be able to go back in time, to put my arm around that young man and assure him, everything would work out OK in the end.
 He really was in so very much pain, that poor lad.
 It truly breaks my heart just to think of him".

-I'm not at all sure I could ever have really committed suicide, but I am absolutely certain I never, ever, want to be as near to it as I was on that bridge 30 years ago.
+I'm not at all sure I could ever have really committed suicide, but I am absolutely certain I never, ever, want to be as near to it as I was on that bridge all those years ago.

 Adversity is no doubt character forming and those extremely difficult and challenging times, half my life ago, have certainly had a 'resilience building' effect within me that has given me strength in many difficult and challenging times since.